Victorian legislation related to same-sex and de facto couples and families

 Yet under section 60H of the FL Act, if the court finds that the applicant and first respondent were in a de facto relationship at the relevant time, and the child was conceived through artificial conception, then the applicant and first respondent are the parents of the child for the purposes of the FL Act, despite what is noted on the child’s birth certificate.

 There was clearly artificial conception in this matter, and the court was satisfied that the applicant and first respondent were in a de facto relationship at the relevant time.
 Therefore, the court found that the applicant and first respondent are the child’s parents.

 The applicant was also granted sole parental responsibility in this case.
 No parenting orders for time with the child were sought by Mr Mason.

-It remains clear that if the birth mother had been in a married or de facto relationship at the time of conception, her married or de facto partner (regardless of gender) would have a presumption of parentage under section 60H(1)(c) of the FL Act activating the displacement of parentage on the part of the sperm donor in section 60H(1)(d).
+It remains clear that if a birth mother was in a married or de facto relationship at the time of conception, her married or de facto partner (regardless of gender) has a presumption of parentage under section 60H(1)(c) of the FL Act, activating the displacement of parentage on the part of the sperm donor in section 60H(1)(d).

 For lesbian couples using a known donor – provided they were in a domestic relationship at the time of conception and the non-birth mother consented to the conception procedure – they are both presumed to be a parent of the child and a declaration of parentage is not available to the sperm donor.

 There will be no inconsistency between Commonwealth and state laws and, accordingly, the SoC Act provides that a man who produced the semen is presumed for all purposes not to be the father, whether or not he is known to either woman.